 You can search (website hidden) for promo codes, usually

 about $3 off per ride.
 AAA members get $3 off if booked in advance and you have your card with you.
 The best price is when you book a round trip online.

 There is a free shuttle from SFO to the first BART station.
 Then you take BART to the Civic Center Stop. (approx $12/person). ...
 I heard the price went up a bit.

 You will be underground.
 You go up a flight of stairs, still underground, to catch MUNI going outbound.
 Take any train and get (email hidden) stop.
 Then you walk north 1-2 blocks to my house.
 I can talk you in!

 join (website hidden) and request someone to pick you up from the airport. people will bid and you can select someone to hire.

-Get the SIDECAR of LYFT app ahead of time, sign up for free membership and book a ride.
+Get the UBER, UBERx, SIDECAR or LYFT app ahead of time, sign up for free membership and book a ride.
+You will need a paypal account.
 No cash is exchanged, payment is considered a contribution from zero to whatever, the going rate is posted on the App when it's time to pay.
 Remember if you pay nothing, drivers won't rate you very high.
 Drivers usually arrive much faster than the taxi or bus.